whatimran/GoogleIndexer/README.md

 pip install -r requirements.txt

-Download your .json file and add it in the main folder
+Download your .json file and add it to the main folder

 Copy the name of your .json file